Buying or selling a home?

-I like to furnish buyers with a road map of the entire deal so they'll know exactly what to expect.
+I like to provide buyers with an overview of the whole deal so they'll know exactly what to expect.

 These are my nine steps to buying a home.

 When you're ready to get started, you can contact me here or e-mail me at .
 I'm happy to address any questions you have about this information.

-You'll want to assemble a check list of items you need, plan for what school districts you want to live in, and start working on your budget.
+You'll want to assemble a checklist of items you want, get a feel for what neighborhoods you want to live in, and begin working on your budget.

-Keeping your mortgage payment less than or close to 1/3 of your monthly income is a good rule of thumb to follow.
+Keeping your mortgage payment around a third of your net monthly income is a good rule to follow.

-Step 2 – Talk to a real estate agent
+Step 2 – Contact a real estate agent in Branson

-We'll arrange a time to meet so we can talk about why you want to buy a home and get an idea of your future plans.
+We can arrange a time to get together so we can talk about why you want to buy a home and get an idea of your plans for the future.

-We'll discuss the mortgage industry, other economic factors that may affect your purchase today or in the future, as well as neighborhoods and school districts in the Branson area.
+We'll discuss the mortgage industry, other economic factors that could affect your purchase today or in the future, as well as neighborhoods and school districts in the Branson area.

-I'll also help you get started on your loan.
+In addition, I'll help you get started on your loan.

-They can assist you in choosing which type of loan is best for you and help you get qualified.
+They can assist you in deciding which type of loan is best for you and help you get approved.

 Step 3 – Begin looking for a home

-After our first meeting, I'll start looking for homes on the market that suit your needs.
+After our initial meeting, I'll begin looking for houses on the market that are good for you.

-I'll get a sneak peek of most of the houses and remove the duds, and then we'll schedule appointments to tour the houses when it's convenient for you.
+I'll research many of the homes and reject the bad ones, and then we'll schedule appointments to tour the houses at a time that's convenient for you.

-When we view the homes, I'll identify good features and negative ones.
-I'll also ask you to tell us about things you like and dislike.
+When we view homes, I'll identify positive features and negative ones.
+I'll even ask you to point out what things you like and don't like.

-Usually, buyers update their list of must-haves as we tour homes and some things become more crucial than others.
+It's common for buyers to amend their list of must-haves as we tour homes and some items become far more important than others.

-If such is the case, I'll look through the listings one more time and trim it down to the home you've been waiting for.
+If that happens, I'll search the listings one more time and trim it down to the house of your dreams.

-An agent's knowledge of the Branson market is a fundamental aspect in your home search.
-And I can assure you I'm informed of all the neighborhoods and school districts, and I'll alert you to what areas are "hot" and require prompt action and the ones that are "cool" and allow for more examination.
+My understanding of the Branson home market is an imperative aspect in your house search.
+I am acquainted with all the schools and neighborhoods, and I'll communicate which districts are "hot" and warrant immediate action and some that are "cool" and allow for more analysis.

-When we view homes, I'll let you know if the asking price has room for bargaining or if I believe the home is "priced to sell."
+As we tour homes, I'll make sure to communicate if the asking price has room for negotiation or if I believe the home is "priced to sell."

-If things don't add up, contact me at (417) 334-1374 or e-mail me at , and I'll be happy to answer any questions you have.
-My market knowledge will keep you a step ahead throughout the entire deal.
+If it doesn't seem like they know everything, call me at (417) 334-1374 or e-mail me at , and I'd be glad to answer any questions you have.
+My understanding of the market will keep you a step above the rest throughout the entire deal.

 Step 5 – Find your dream home

-I'm sure we'll find your dream home in Branson.
-When that happens, I'll meticulously create your purchase offer.
-The offer will be tailored keeping your needs in mind and the home, including several contingencies.
-A few examples are getting financing, finishing the home inspection, and a clear title.
+I'm positive we'll find the home of your dreams in Branson.
+When we do, I'll meticulously develop your real estate purchase offer.
+The offer will be tailored keeping your needs in mind and the home, including many contingencies, such as getting financing, finishing the inspection, and a clear title.

-When we present your offer, you'll want to present "earnest money."
-This is a cash deposit made to a seller to secure an offer to buy the property and is typically put towards the cost of closing.
-If the seller accepts your offer, we should close about 30 to 60 days afterward.
-This allows ample time for your mortgage financing.
+When submitting your purchase offer, you'll need to submit "earnest money."
+This is a cash deposit made to a home seller to secure the offer to purchase the property and is usually put towards the cost of closing.
+If the seller accepts your offer, we should close on the home within 30 to 60 days after.
+This allows plenty of time for your mortgage financing.

 Step 6 – Negotiate

-Unfortunately most contracts aren't closed on the initial offer – it's really common to receive a counter offer.
-But don't let it discourage you.
-We'll figure out whether or not to accept the counter offer, present our own counter offer, or reject the seller's offer and move on.
+Most deals don't close on the initial offer, and it's really common to receive a counter offer.
+Don't let this discourage you.
+We'll discuss whether or not to agree to the counter offer, propose our own counter offer, or decline the seller's offer and move on.

-How aggressively we negotiate the deal depends on market circumstances.
+How aggressively we negotiate the deal depends on market conditions.

-In addition, we'll work within your budget.
-And when it's all said and done, we'll compose a deal that's best for you.
+In addition, we'll work within your financing limits.
+And at the end of the day, we'll assemble a deal that is best for you.

-Upon finalizing the deal, you'll begin working with your mortgage lender to close the loan.
+After we sign the final sales contract, you'll begin working with your lender to close the loan.

-If you're already pre-qualified, this shouldn't be a long process at all, but you'll need to stay in close contact with your mortgage lender.
+If you're already pre-approved, this shouldn't take much time at all.
+However, you'll need to keep in close contact with your lender.

-And I'll deal with all the property information your lender needs to close the loan.
+And I'll handle all the property information your lender will need to close the loan.

 Step 8 – Close the deal

-Your lender will send you a Loan Estimate (LE) of your closing costs within three days of accepting your application.
-You'll get a Loan Estimate (LE) of your closing costs from your lender within three days of receiving your loan application.
+You'll get a Loan Estimate (LE) detailing your closing costs from your lender within three days of receiving your loan application.

-This estimate is based on the loan amount.
-RESPA requirements order that it has to involve all closing costs and fall within a close range of accuracy, and I'll study the estimate and let you know if it all looks okay.
+The estimate depends on the loan amount.
+RESPA requirements mandate that it has to contain all closing costs and fall within a narrow range of accuracy, and I'll examine the estimate and let you know if it all looks good.

 Then we'll close on your house.
-This should happen at a title company or escrow office and will most likely be a smooth and calm occasion.
+This will most likely occur at a title company or escrow office and is often a smooth and calm affair.

 Step 9 – Move in

 Congratulations!
 Now you can move into your new home.
 Enjoy it.
-And if you need anything or have any questions, just call me at (417) 334-1374 or e-mail me at .
+And if you need anything or have any questions, be sure to contact me at (417) 334-1374 or e-mail me at .